spacemeshos/poet2/readme.md

 todo: define the proofs here from the paper

 ## MVP main use case
 The following steps describe basic incremental POET2 protocol execution between a prover and a verifier as defined in section 4 of the POET2 paper.
 The happy path for the use case is for the verifier to complete the protocol. e.g. not abort it in any step.
+The MVP should implement this use case.

 1. Prover and verifiers agree on an initial constants n, H, and  w
 2. Verifier generates a random commitment x (w bits long) and sends it to the prover